parzival-space/obs-goxlr-fader-sync-plugin/README.md

 This plugin is essentially a port of the [goxlr-obs-fader-sync](https://github.com/FrostyCoolSlug/goxlr-obs-fader-sync) project developed by [FrostyCoolSlug](https://github.com/FrostyCoolSlug) into an OBS plugin.

+If you need help or encounter any problems, feel free to join the [GoXLR Utility Discord](https://discord.gg/QtHQBwnfyW) or create a [new Issue](https://github.com/parzival-space/obs-goxlr-fader-sync-plugin/issues/new) in the Issues section.

 ## Requirements
 * [OBS Studio](https://obsproject.com/) v30.0+
 * [GoXLR Utility](https://github.com/GoXLR-on-Linux/goxlr-utility) v1.0.0+